isovera/foia-api-enhancements/docroot/modules/custom/foia_annual_data_report/README.md

 To configure the Annual Report Memory limit go to:
 /admin/config/system/foia_annual_data_report_memory_limit

-Fill in the `Annual Report Memory Limit` field  if you wish to override the default PHP Memory Limit set for the platform.
-For debugging, check the `Debug Annual Report memory limit.` checkbox.
+ * Fill in the `Annual Report Memory Limit` field  if you wish to override the default PHP Memory Limit set for the platform.
+The value set in the `Annual Report Memory Limit` field must be in the form of a numeric value and a capitalized unit symbol, with no space between the two, e.g. `1024M`.
+ * For debugging, check the `Debug Annual Report memory limit.` checkbox.